-Field Description 96 Deregulation Flag (1-character alpha) 346.
-Thi waybill es commodity movements which were exempt from regulation under Ex Parte is flag is coded as '1' if the commodity was deregulated at any time during the processing year.
-If the commodity was not deregulated during the waybill ing year, the field is coded as '2' 8 .
-Note: Use of this flag will only be determined by commodity, not equipment type.
-97 Service Type (1-digit numeric) Differen g is used by Railinc for routing and calculating miles for each record.
-It routing formulas are used for different service types, yielding mileage that curately reflects railroad operating patterns.
-(1) All other traffic not included in service types 2, 3 or 4.
-Intermodal and finished automobiles, where the TOFC plan is non-zero or the AAR equipment type code begins with P, Q, S, or Z. Coal, coke, iron ore and bulk grain, where service type is not 2, and the 2-digit STCC is 11, or the 5-digit STCC is 29913-29914, or the 3-digit STCC is 101, or the 5-digit STCC is 01130-01139 and the AAR equipment type code begins with C (designating a covered hopper).
-(4) Auto Racks/Finished Automobiles where AAR equipment type is V^6 .
-98 Expand led Carloads (6-digit numeric) The nun nber of carloads (field 5) multiplied by the expansion factor (field 88) 6 .
-99 Billed V Weight in Tons (7-digit numeric) The bill ed weight (field 13) calculated in tons 6 .
-100 Expand led Tons (8-digit numeric) The bill ed weight in tons (field 99) multiplied by the expansion factor (field 88) 6 .
-101 Expand led Trailer/Container Count (6-digit numeric) The nun (field 88 nber of TOFC/COFC units (field 9) multiplied by the expansion factor 3^{6} .
+Field Description 96 Deregulation Flag (1-character alpha) Identifies commodity movements which were exempt from regulation under Ex Parte 346.
+This flag is coded as '1' if the commodity was deregulated at any time during the waybill processing year.
+If the commodity was not deregulated during the waybill processing year, the field is coded as '2' . tote: Use of this flag will only be determined by commodity, not equipment type.
+97 Service Type (1-digit numeric) his flag is used by Railinc for routing and calculating miles for each record.
+Different routing formulas are used for different service types, yielding mileage that hore accurately reflects railroad operating patterns.
+All other traffic not included in service types 2, 3 or 4.
+2) Intermodal and finished automobiles, where the TOFC plan is non-zero or the AAR equipment type code begins with P, Q, S, or Z. B) Coal, coke, iron ore and bulk grain, where service type is not 2, and the 2-digit STCC is 11, or the 5-digit STCC is 29913-29914, or the 3-digit STCC is 101, or the 5-digit STCC is 01130-01139 and the AAR equipment type code begins with C (designating a covered hopper).
+4) Auto Racks/Finished Automobiles where AAR equipment type is $V^6$ .
+98 xpanded Carloads (6-digit numeric) he number of carloads (field 5) multiplied by the expansion factor (field $88$ ) .
+99 illed Weight in Tons (7-digit numeric) he billed weight (field 13) calculated in $tons^6$ .
+100 xpanded Tons (8-digit numeric) he billed weight in tons (field 99) multiplied by the expansion factor (field $88$ ) .
+101 xpanded Trailer/Container Count (6-digit numeric) he number of TOFC/COFC units (field 9) multiplied by the expansion factor field $88$ ) .

 Field Description 102 Expanded Total Revenue (10-digit numeric) The total freight revenue (field 15) multiplied by the expansion factor (field 88).
 Revenue splits are calculated by Railinc in the following manner: the waybill's expanded freight revenue figure is divided by the number of 100-mile blocks traveled by each railroad in the route.
 The origin railroad is apportioned revenue for an additional block, to allow for pick-up and switching expenses.
-Likewise, the termination railroad is credited with revenue for an additional block, to allow for delivery expenses 6 .
-103 Origin Railroad Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the origin railroad ^{6} .
-104 First Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the second rail carrier in the route ^{6} .
-105 Second Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the third rail carrier in the route ^{6} .
-106 Third Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fourth rail carrier in the route ^{6} .
-107 Fourth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fifth rail carrier in the route ^{6} .
-108 Fifth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the sixth rail carrier in the route ^{6} .
-109 Sixth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the seventh rail carrier in the route ^{6} .
+Likewise, the termination railroad is credited with revenue for an additional block, to allow for delivery expenses .
+103 Origin Railroad Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the origin railroad <math>6</math> .
+104 First Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the second rail carrier in the route <math>6</math> .
+105 Second Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the third rail carrier in the route <math>6</math> .
+106 Third Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fourth rail carrier in the route <math>6</math> .
+107 Fourth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fifth rail carrier in the route <math>6</math> .
+108 Fifth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the sixth rail carrier in the route <math>6</math> .
+109 Sixth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the seventh rail carrier in the route <math>6</math> .